Dave 24/7 Webcam

 gradually morphed into adult sites, and some adult cam sites posed as innocuous personal ones).
 Whatever

-Today there are webcam sites left.
+There are webcam sites left, sort of.
 However these tend to be heavily commercialized and even

-(in my opinion) "overdone" in that they tend to involve livestreaming by default.
+(in my opinion) "overdone" in that they tend to involve unneccesary live streaming.
 Enterprise operations like Earthcam host "mass appeal"

 may be the final public